FREE TRIAL UPGRADE!

 • The recommendations for corrective and preventive action (including timing and responsibility for completion).

-Why investigate accidents?
+Why investigate incidents?

 Showing concern for employees is another important aspect.
 Thorough investigations show employees that their employer is committed to providing a healthy and safe working environment.
-In contrast, poor accident investigations that only address what happened (or blame employees) may give employees the impression that the company doesn’t care about them.
+In contrast, poor incident investigations that only address what happened (or blame employees) may give employees the impression that the company doesn’t care about them.

 Investigation objectives

-To promote the need for accident investigations, it is a good idea to have some main objectives in mind.
+To promote the need for incident investigations, it is a good idea to have some main objectives in mind.
 While there are more than four objectives, at least these four should always be considered:

 1. Demonstrating to employees that their safety and well-being is of highest priority,